 Read on to find out four of our favourite walks in and near St Albans, then make sure to use Thameslink’s website to simply and quickly book your tickets.

 The St Albans Pilgrim Church Trail is as circular walk around some of the more central areas of the city, making it a great choice if you want to get your bearings, see the historical sights, and really soak in the heritage atmosphere.

 Beginning at St Albans Cathedral, the route heads out of town past sights like Kingsbury Mill, the Roman Theatre, and the Verulamium Museum, going past St Michael’s Church (built in the 10th century) and St Stephen’s church (11th century).
 From there it arcs back into town past the Clock Tower up towards St Peter’s Church (15th century) – the perfect circular walk around St Albans.

-Check out the leaflet from Enjoy St Albans to learn more about the churches and sights on the Pilgrim Trail.
+Check out the website to learn more about the churches and sights on the Pilgrim Trail.